mabel-dev/opteryx.dev/docs/contributing/topics/debug_logging.md

 ~~~ini
 OPTERYX_DEBUG=1
 ~~~
+!!! note
-> using a .env file requiores [dotenv](https://pypi.org/project/python-dotenv/) to be installed
+    using a .env file requiores [dotenv](https://pypi.org/project/python-dotenv/) to be installed

 ## Usage
 Insert comments in your code following this template: